Search for answers or go to Knowledge Base Home

 2.1 Current Time/Date

-Use UP and DOWN arrow buttons to change the flashing value for the hour.
+Use UP and DOWN buttons to change the flashing value for the hour.
 Scrolling past 12 will automatically change AM/PM.
-Remember holding down the UP or DOWN arrow button will rapidly advance through the flashing menu.
-(Note: For international users, if controller is powered by 230VAC, 50 Hz AC, the display will read in international hours rather than AM/PM.)
+Remember holding down the UP or DOWN button will rapidly advance through the flashing menu.
+(Note: For international users, if controller is powered by 230VAC, 50 Hz AC, the display will show the time in the 24-hour time format rather than AM/PM.)

 Use NEXT button to flash minutes.
-Use UP and DOWN arrow buttons to set minutes.
+Use UP and DOWN buttons to set minutes.
 Push NEXT to access calendar setting.
-Use UP and DOWN arrow buttons to set month/day/year.
+Use UP and DOWN buttons to set month/day/year.
 (Note: For international users, the display will read day/month/year.)
-Your ProLine™ controller has a 100-year calendar, so when you have entered the correct date, the ProLine™ controller will automatically display the correct day of the week.
-Your ProLine™ controller will automatically adjust for leap years and USA daylight savings time.
-See DS TIME, in Advanced Menu to to turn the feature on/off and change the DST schedule.
+Your ProLine® controller has a 100-year calendar, so when you have entered the correct date, the ProLine® controller will automatically display the correct day of the week.
+Your ProLine® controller will automatically adjust for leap years and USA daylight savings time.
+See DS TIME, in Advanced Functions to to turn the feature on/off and change the DST schedule.

 2.2 Program Start Times

 Note: Be sure you select the AM/PM time as desired by scrolling past 12.
-(For international users, the display will show international hours instead of AM/PM.)
+(For international users, the display will show the 24-hour time format instead of AM/PM.)

 2.3 Zone Run Times